hapax/hapax.github.io/assets/giant-ants.md

 For better or worse (depending on how you feel about giant monsters) the answer is no.
-All of these creatures are essentially normal terrestrial animals scaled up to ridiculous sizes, and when you scale a normal animal up to ridiculous sizes, it will collapse under their own weight.
+All of these creatures are essentially normal terrestrial animals scaled up to a ridiculous size, and when you scale a normal animal up to a ridiculous size, it simply collapses under its own weight.
+We don't need to worry about getting invaded by giant ants from outer space, or having our landmark buildings ruined by oversized primates.
+It's not going to happen.

-But to see why a giant ant or lizard or gorilla collapses under its own own weight when you make it big enough, we'll need to understand the maths and physics of *scaling*, in other words, how things change with size.
+To see why a giant ant or lizard or gorilla collapses under its own weight when you make it big enough, we'll need to understand the maths and physics of *scaling*, in other words, how things change with size.
-And in fact, we're going to do a lot more than simply rule out the existence of giant ants.
+And in fact, we're going to do a lot more than simply rule out the existence of giant monsters.
 We'll turn our understanding of scaling into a *predictive tool*, something you can use to learn positive facts about the world, and not just negative, sort of boring facts, like "King Kong vs. Godzilla is physically implausible".
 I mean, we already knew that.
-Instead, we can do cool things like estimate the walking speed of a spider, or the weight of the largest tree in the world.
+Instead, we can do cool things like estimate the weight of the largest tree in the world.

 <figure>
     <div style="text-align:center"><img src